licheez/pvWayNuGetsSolution/MsSqlBackupSolution/nc/MsSqlBackup.Core/readMe.md

     {
         private static void Main(/*string[] args*/)
         {
-            // need to pass the ILoggerService from pvWay MethodResultWrapper nuGet package
-            // her I use the ConsoleLogger implementation
-            // see remark: you'll need to get the [MethodResultWrapper](https://github.com/licheez/pvWayNuGetsSolution/tree/master/MethodResultWrapperSolution/MethodResultWrapper) to use this service var ls = new ConsoleLogger();

             // make sure Ms Sql Server has write access to this work folder const string localWorkFolder = "d:\\temp";